 Across the country, people are changing the way they look at the cannabis plant.
 Both recreationally and medicinally, more and more users and growing their own weed.
 Which leads to finding creative weed storage methods.

-Learn to harvest like a pro in my downloadable Harvest Guide!
+Learn to harvest and store marijuana like a pro in my downloadable Harvest Guide!

 The Basics of Weed Storage

 When it comes to long term storage, there are four primary factors to consider: